foundriesio/docs/source/user-guide/offline-update/offline-update.rst

     - Reboot is required to complete installation.
 After reboot ``aklite-offline run`` must be invoked.
 - *101*: Installation succeeded.
     - Restart of dockerd service is required to complete installation, e.g. ``systemctl restart docker``.
 After the restart ``aklite-offline run`` must be invoked.
+- *102*: Downgrade attempt.
+    - The Target to be installed has a version lower than the one running.
+Use the ``--force`` option to force its installation.

 The ``run`` command sets the following exit codes: